Yelp/dataloader-codegen/README.md

 ```

 To batch up calls to this resouce with different `properties` for different `user_ids`, we specify `propertyBatchKey` in the config to describe the "properties" argument.
+We specify `responseKey` in the config as the key in the response objects corresponds to `batchKey`.

 The config for our `getUserInfoV2` would look like this: